LtSnakePlissken/Q/docs/how_to_install_q_wallet.md

 ## Getting started

 To be able to send Q tokens and finally use Q, you need to buy a certain amount of Q on your wallet.
-Select the Q token through the assets list on the wallet page.
-Then tap on "Buy".
-If you are using the Q wallet app connected to testnet, your wallet will be funded by our Q faucet.
-The same functionality works for other supported assets.
-On Q mainnet, the procedure will of course be different: you will get redirected to a location that allows you to buy Q tokens.
+We are currently working on integrating a buy option into Q wallet app.
+Alternatively, you can send Q to the wallet address.

 ## Sending tokens